Information for farmers

 It is important for farmers to be aware of time frames.
 A farmer has 21 days from the date the Form 1 was given to respond.

-If a farmer wishes to accept an offer and exercise their entitlement to mediation, they must complete and send Form 2 - Request for Mediation re Farm Debt to the creditor advising that mediation is required.
+If a farmer wishes to accept an offer and exercise their entitlement to mediation, they must complete and send Form 2 - Farmer's Response to Creditor's Form 1 to the creditor advising that mediation is required.

 Farmers are not obliged to participate in mediation.
 However, if they do not wish to participate or do not reply, a creditor can proceed with debt recovery.
 If the farmer does not wish to mediate or continue with mediation they may send a Form 8 – Farmer’s Decision not to Mediate to their creditor or to the Office of the Small Business Commissioner.